-An enrollment certification submitted for a DVA educational benefit recipient initially enrolling at APSU, or initiating a program of study different from that previously pursued, must reflect the amount of credit allowed for previous education, training or experience, including military training and experience.
+An enrollment certification submitted for a veteran, reservist or service person initially enrolling at APSU, or initiating a program of study different from that previously pursued, must reflect the amount of credit allowed for previous education, training or experience, including military training and experience.
 This is called "prior credit," and is that credit which, when applied to the program of study shortens the program accordingly.
-The process by which this prior credit is determined is as follows: when a student initially enrolls, all documents required for matriculation must be received by the Office of Admissions within

-ONE term of enrollment.
-Following receipt, these documents are evaluated by the Office of the Registrar for transfer credit: that is, the credit from other institutions of higher education, military, etc. which are accepted by APSU as college level transfer credit.
+The process by which this prior credit is determined is as follows: when a student initially enrolls, all documents required for matriculation must be received by the Admissions Office within ONE semester or term.
+Following receipt, these documents are evaluated by the Office of the Registrar for transfer credit; that is, the credit from other institutions of higher education, military, etc. which are accepted by APSU as college level transfer credit.
 Students receive a copy of this evaluation after or upon completion.
 This completed transfer credit evaluation must be applied to the individual program of study to shorten that program, and the result is prior credit.
-This prior credit must be reported to DVA on the enrollment certification by the end of the second term of enrollment of receiving DVA educational benefits.
+This prior credit must be reported to DVA on the enrollment certification by the end of the second semester/term of receiving VA benefits.
 Once prior credit is evaluated, it is not required again unless the program of study changes; then prior credit must be re-evaluated in application to the new program.